doar-e/bak.doar-e.github.io/source/_posts/2014-04-30-corrupting-arm-evt.markdown

 ```

 You can find the complete code for the vulnerable module and the exploit [here](https:/github.com/acama/arm-evt/tree/master/remote_example).
-Run it and then:
+Run the exploit:
 ![Remote PoC](/source/images/corrupting_arm_evt/remote_poc.png)

 ## Bonus: Interrupt Stack Overflow